Abhishek-M-B/Employee-Attrition-App/README.md

 ## 👨‍💻 Author

-Built by **Abhishek** as part of a Data Science & ML project on Employee Attrition Prediction.
+Built by **Abhishek M B** as part of a Data Science & ML project on Employee Attrition Prediction.

 ---